-The Art Club provides a safe and fun envoronment for students to make art with their peers.
+The Art Club provides a safe and fun environment for students to make art with their peers.
 Students will have opportunities to use their God-given abilities to make artwork of their choice, experiment, learn new art processes such as silk screening, and participate in service projects to benefit others.
 Contact Mr. Crayton & Mrs. Tennies for more information.

 If you enjoy competitions, holding argumentative debates, and talking a lot, then consider joining Forensics!
 No, this is not CSI; instead, you craft a speech to perform in competitions throughout the State whether they are persuasive speeches, poetry slam type pieces, or acting related.
 It looks great on a resume, really builds your public speaking skills/confidence, and is a great experience!
-Contact Miss Ihm to learn more at firstname.lastname@example.org.
+Contact Ms. Ihm to learn more.

 Students in the Gaming Club at Milwaukee Lutheran gather weekly to play video games on computers and consoles as well as card and board games.
 Meetings are after school on Wednesdays until 5:00.
 See Mr. Heckert for more information and a permission slip to join.